 Samsung's offerings include some of the best TVs we've reviewed due to their ease of use (How to use your Samsung TV), their wide app selection (best Samsung TV apps) and because they're also some of the brightest, most vibrant TVs on the planet.
-They typically ace our lab tests but can face some steep competition from the best OLED TVs and other Mini-LED TVs like the Hisense U8H.
+They typically ace our lab tests but face steep competition from the best OLED TVs and other Mini-LED TVs like the Hisense U8K.

 That said, deciding on which Samsung TV is right for you can be a challenge.
 Not sure where to start?
 Our guide to the best Samsung TVs that have been selected by our expert reviewers and tested in Tom's Guide's labs can help.

 My name's Nick and I look after our guides to the best TVs, best OLED TVs and best 4K TVs.
 Most of my day is spent watching and evaluating new screens from LG, Samsung, Sony, Hisense, TCL and Vizio.
 I have 10 years of experience in AV, and before I joined Tom's Guide I was formerly the Senior Editor, TV and AV at TechRadar.
 I love helping people find the perfect TV, so please feel free to reach out over email or tag me on Twitter and I can help you out.